rmmanfred/Personal-Web-Server/README.md

 ## Execution
 - Note that the totality of this project was a team effort with my partner in the class
-- Made modifications to [socket.c](src/socket.c) to allow for ipv6 and ipv4 under dual binding
+- Made modifications to provided [socket.c](src/socket.c) to allow for ipv6 and ipv4 under dual binding
   - Future implementation may attempt to support the same without dual binding
 - Added the ability to authenticate using JSON Web Tokens when the proper username and password are provided
   - Future implementation may attempt to allow for storage of multiple valid recorded logins stored